Hackerfleet/hfos-legacy/README.md

 Backend
 -------

 No installation/daemon yet.
-Just set up a virtual env and install it:
+Just set up a virtual env and install it.
+You may want to create a path in /var/cache for hfos' tilecache and other stuff:

+    sudo mkdir -p /var/cache/hfos/tilecache
     git clone https://github.com/hackerfleet/hfos
     cd hfos
     virtualenv -p /usr/bin/python3.4 --system-site-packages venv
     source venv/bin/activate
     python setup.py install
     python hfos.py

+You may need to adapt permissions for that folder to accomodate the user you let hfos run with, until we re- add the daemon and package support foam, that does that automatically.

 Frontend
 --------